fipsgames/frostyfields/README.md

 ## How to install on android

+The game is hosted on [apkpure](https://apkpure.com/frosty-fields/com.philippskram.frostyfields).
-download the apk from apk/<version>/ to your android device, open it and follow the install proccess of your device depending on your device settings you might need to confirm installing from non google play store source
+Alternatively download the apk from apk/<version>/ to your android device, open it and follow the install proccess of your device depending on your device settings you might need to confirm installing from non google play store source